DollyChen-CYC/AC-pratice_User-Authentication/README.md

 This is a simple user authentication page built by Express and Handlebars.

 ### Specification
-- User Express and Handlebars to build a simple login page.
+- Use Express and Handlebars to build a simple login page.
 - Verify users by comparing the following dummy data:

 ```js